Furkanzmc/firvish.nvim/README.md

 dedicated buffer.

-The main goal of firvish.nvim is to provide a single way of interacting with external commands, and internal commands of NeoVim: Buffers.
+The main goal of firvish.nvim is to provide a single way of interacting with external commands, and internal commands of NeoVim through the use of buffers.
 They are used to interact with the output of commands, and the input is sent to external commands to interactively communicate with them.

 See the documentation for more details.